Overview

 To specify a custom alias:

-c2c setup claude-code --alias my-agent-name
+c2c install claude --alias my-agent-name

 OpenCode

-c2c setup opencode [--target-dir /path/to/repo]
+c2c install opencode [--target-dir /path/to/repo]

 Writes .opencode/opencode.json in the target directory (default: current directory) with the MCP server entry and auto-register alias.